hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed hCaptcha layout on wpDiscuz forms.
 * Fixed race condition with Pro invisible hCaptcha.
 * Fixed scroll on a page load with a Kadence form.
+* Fixed scroll on a page load with a Kadence Advanced form.
 * Fixed scrolling and focusing after submit with CF7 form.

 = 4.11.0 =